Scholarship Resume Examples

 - •Use a functional resume format if job hopping is a concern, focusing more on skills and achievements rather than chronological history.

-- •For entry-level candidates, focus more on volunteer positions, internships, and part-time roles that showcase relevant skills.
+- •For entry-level candidates, focus more on volunteer positions, internships, and part-time roles that map to relevant skills.

 Work Experience Examples for Scholarships